Add This To Any and Every Pasta!

 - Leftovers and storage: Store leftovers in an airtight container in a fridge, then use within 5-7 days.
 We recommend freezing in small portions (in an ice cube tray!), then transferring to a large plastic bag until ready to use.

 Here’s the beauty of a homemade gremolata: it can be used to add flavor and texture to endless dishes!
-In fact, we often use it in ways similar to how we use pesto or chimichurri!
+In fact, I often use it in ways similar to how we use pesto or chimichurri!

 - Add it to soups and stews, right on top!
 Try it with our creamy cauliflower and white bean soup or chicken tortellini soup.